medic/cht-docs/content/en/apps/tutorials/android-wrapper.md

 ### 5. Updating the Play Store App

-{{% alert title="Note" %}} It is mandatory that you update files using the same extension, i.e. ff the app was released as an APK instead of AAB, you must upload it as an APK file. {{% /alert %}}
+{{% alert title="Note" %}} It is mandatory that you update files using the same extension, i.e. if the app was released as an APK instead of AAB, you must upload it as an APK file. {{% /alert %}}

 - Rebuild the signed updated AAB or APK file to a new version
 - Follow the steps in `4.` above